Code-Institute-Submissions/pls/README.md

 <![endif]-->

 ![responsive site](https://starranuk.github.io/pls//assets/readme_files/multi_resp_index_html.png)

 [Link to the live site](https://starranuk.github.io/pls/index.html)

-**About**
+## About

 # Principle Lifting and Safety Ltd

-Principle Lifting and Safety (PLS) is a family run company Lifting and Safety Equipment Company with 30 years of experience in the Lifting Industry.
-Located in Caerphilly South Wales the company has wide customer base that is currently commercial only.
+Principle Lifting and Safety (PLS) is a family run Lifting and Safety Company with 30 years of experience in the Lifting Industry.
+Located in Caerphilly, South Wales the company has a wide commercial customer base.

 The new website will replace the existing Wordpress site.
 The site is quite functional and has a the benefit of a contact page but can require regular updates for the plugins.
 The live site is here: https://www.principlelifting.co.uk/

-**The business goals of this website are:**
+**The business goals of this website include:**

-Improve PLS’s brand awareness, initially within the South Wales area.
-The current site has attracted local and visiting contractors in the past, which resulted in sales but SEO could be improved.
+Improving PLS brand awareness, initially within the South Wales area.
+The current site has attracted local and visiting contractors in the past, which resulted in sales.

+- Search Engine Optimisation (SEO) improvement.
- - To provide potential customers with an overview of the goods and services that the company provides, a contact page and alternative methods of contact.
+ - Providing potential customers with an overview of the goods and services offered.
+ - Directing potential customers to a contact page and alternative methods of contact.
- - Drive sales in the form of first contact (via the contact page).
- - Reasons a User/Customer may visit the PLS Website
- - A potential customer needing to hire lifting or safety equipment.
+ - Attracting potential customers needing to hire lifting or safety equipment.
- - A potential customer seeking advice in relation to lifting or working at height safety issues.
+ - Engaging with potential customer seeking advice in relation to lifting or working at height.
- - A potential supplier regarding sales enquiries.

 **Potential Customers**